codepath/android_guides/Creating-and-Using-Fragments.md

 ### Fragment Listener

-Fragments should define an interface as an inner type and require that the activity must implement this interface:
+If a fragment needs to communicate events to the activity, the fragment should define an interface as an inner type and require that the activity must implement this interface:

 ```java
 import android.support.v4.app.Fragment;